 Permitting for heavy haul freight can get expensive as it can be done at three separate levels: state, county and city.
 Depending on the specifics of your freight’s route, your provider may need to obtain any number of over-dimensional (OD) permits.

-These permits can range from $10 to $500+ depending on the size (weight, height, width, length) and the state it’s traveling through.
+These permits can range from $10 to $500+ depending on the size of your cargo (weight, height, width, length) and the area(s) it’s traveling through.
 As the size of your shipment increases, the complexity of the permitting required will increase to match.

 In actuality though, the cost of purchasing a permit for heavy haul freight is not consistent from one state to another.
-Some Midwestern states charge one consistent fee for over-dimensional (OD) freight no matter how large or small.
+Some Midwestern states charge one consistent fee for OD freight no matter how large or small.

 By contrast, many other states calculate the rate of these permits by the ton.
 As a result, permits for loads that are slightly OD may cost $100 while permitting heavier shipments costs thousands.